 Home

-Emily_lavaWelcome!
-I’m an experimental petrologist / planetary scientist / volcanologist who studies igneous rocks at the small scale to learn about large scale processes.
-I’m currently an Assistant Professor of Geology at Macalester College (St. Paul, MN), getting a lab set up in between teaching Mineralogy, Petrology, and a Volcanoes course.
-After earning my PhD at the University of Hawaii, under the guidance of Dr. Julia Hammer, I moved to Providence, RI for a post-doc at Brown University with Dr. Malcolm Rutherford (2018-2020).
+After earning my PhD at the University of Hawaii, under the guidance of Dr. Julia Hammer, I moved to Providence, RI for a post-doc at Brown University with Dr. Malcolm Rutherford (2018–2020).
 After that, I was a 51 Pegasi b Fellow at Cornell University in Ithaca, NY, taking my geological expertise beyond our solar system.
-I worked with Dr. Esteban Gazel and others to model how basaltic exoplanets might look from our space telescopes.
+I worked with Dr. Esteban Gazel and others to model how basaltic exoplanets might look from a space telescope (2020–2022).
+Now I’m looking at Moon rocks, exploring Minnesota, and setting up an experimental lab.
 Happy science-ing!

 p.s.
 Wondering what the header background is?
 It’s thymol crystals growing in a thin layer between a glass slide and cover slip, under crossed polars.
 I enjoy watching them grow this way even more than in a watch glass.